Foster Care Adoption in Arizona: What to Know

 When a child enters foster care, the goal is almost always to reunite them with their biological family.
 Fortunately, this goal is achieved for about 51 percent of foster care children.
 Only when the courts determine a child cannot be reunited with their family are they eligible for foster care adoption in Arizona.
 About 22 percent of children in foster care are adopted.

-American Adoptions specializes in the adoption of newborns in Arizona, and does not provide Arizona foster to adopt services.
-However, foster care and adoption are wonderful methods for building a family.
+American Adoptions specializes in the adoption of newborns in Arizona, and does not provide Arizona foster-to-adopt services.
+However, foster care and adoption are wonderful methods for building a family, and if you are considering private adoption vs. foster care, we want to make sure you have the information you need to decide which path is best for you.
 Below is more information on foster care adoption in Arizona.
 Learn more to decide if foster child adoption is the right fit for your family.

 Types of Foster Parenting

-There are three different ways to become involved in the foster care system for potential parents.
+There are three different ways for potential parents to become involved in the foster care system.
+Because there are significant differences in each process, we’ve outlined them below:

 Foster to Adopt